Big River Lyrics

-Big River Lyrics was written by Johnny Cash in 1958 and according to Rosanne Cash, his daughter, this is one of the most eloquent pieces of American poetry ever written.
+Big River vinyl memories returns to 1958 with this song written by Johnny Cash and performed live with The Highwaymen.
+According to his daughter, Rosanne Cash, this is one of the most eloquent pieces of American poetry ever written.

 Big River Story as told by Rosanne Cash at vinyl record memories.